simoncwaterer/demo-sourcegraph/notebooks/CWT Notebook.snb.md

 here be dragons patternType:literal
 ```

-So in terms of the results they are coming from different repos, multiple languages, markdown files and xml configuration files.

 So in this instance we are using the default search mechanism provided by SG - literal search.
 SG provides three search mechanisms - literal search, regular expression search and structural search.
 Using literal string search is great if you have a good idea of the symbol name or phrase you need to look for.
 And literal search is probably what you are used to using.

+####Incident Tracking
 Let us take a look at another example.
 Let us assume that I have to do some troubleshooting.
 I have an error message that I am not familiar with.
 If I can search for the error message I can see where in the code the message was generated.
 And begin to determine the root cause.
 Here we have a log file - a Sourcegraph log file in fact - I can see the following error in this file.

 _performing background repo update_